bmctri/Brian-McCormick-Dissertation-repository/README.md

 Original data for study is here https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7656
 ____
-"Westlaw_WB_law_search" this is the code for Figure 6: Westlaw Database search for ‘WellBeing’
+"Westlaw_WB_law_search" this is the code for Figure 6: Westlaw Database search for ‘WellBeing’ Gephi table of stakeholders file: weighted scores for each stakeholdre, based on thoer connectivity to central playes like SG/committees and each other